F.A.Q. Frequently Asked Questions.

 What is the difference between Toned, Plated, Solid Gold and Sterling Silver?

-Gold or Silver toned is basically coloured jewelry as it contains no actual gold or Silver and wears easily.
+Gold or Silver toned is basically coloured jewelry as it contains no actual gold or Silver and therefore wears easily.
 Gold or Silver plated jewellery usually has a microscopic layer of Gold or Silver plated over another metal, such as brass.
 The layer of Gold or Silver is thin and prone to wear.

 Gold filled is a layer of gold over brass, however it is usually by weight 1/20th actual gold.
 The gold layer has been fused to the brass metal.
 So you have a layer of brass on the inside, and a layer of gold on the outside, but between the brass and gold is a layer where the brass and gold have melted together.
 So where gold-plating is held in place by something like static, gold-filled is held in place by being literally melted and fused to the brass.
 Gold filled can be bent, twisted, forged, and soldered without removing the gold layer, where gold-plated cannot.